t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

 \subsubsection{Roughness parameters}

-Roughness parameters $\mathbf{\omega}=[\omega_1, \omega_2, \dots \omega_d]^T$ dictate fluctuation levels of responses w.r.t. each predictor (each component of $z$ in our study), in light of given data.
-R. Bostanabad \textit{et el}.~\cite{bostanabad2019globally} used the fluctuations of roughness parameters and their estimated variance to qualitatively determine if sufficient samples were collected during GP training.
-Building on that, we monitor the roughness parameters $\omega$ and take the convergence of roughness parameters as a proxy for model convergence.
+Informally speaking, roughness parameters $\boldsymbol{\omega}=[\omega_1, \ldots \omega_{D_z}]^T$ dictate fluctuation levels of responses w.r.t. each predictor (each component of $\boldsymbol{z}$ in our study), in light of given data.
+Bostanabad et el.~\cite{bostanabad2019globally} used the fluctuations of roughness parameters with Eq.~\ref{eq:correlation} and their estimated variance to qualitatively determine if sufficient samples were collected during GP training.
+Building on that, we monitor the roughness parameters $\boldsymbol{\omega}$ and take the convergence of roughness parameters as a proxy for model convergence.
 The roughness residual serves as the transition criterion across sampling modes.
-We define the convergence criterion involving the roughness residual metric as follows:
+We define the convergence criterion involving the roughness residual metric $\Delta$ as follows:

 where $\tau$ is a threshold associated with the sampling mode transition.
-At an early stage the roughness residual exhibits a ``transient" behavior.
-As more data are added, the residual goes to 0, implying a mild convergence of the GP.
-In this work, we set two different values of threshold namely, $\tau_1=0.02$ and $\tau_2=0.01$.
+At an early stage the roughness residual exhibits a ``transient” behavior.
+As a stream of data comes in, the residual converges to zero, implying a mild convergence of the GP.
+In this work, we set two different values of threshold namely, $\tau_1$ and $\tau_2$ where $\tau_1 > \tau_2$.
 We assume each convergence criterion is met if the residuals of five consecutive iterations are below the threshold. $\tau_1$ is to identify a mild convergence, indicated by the larger tolerance.
 Once met, t-METASET initiates Stage II, where estimated property diversity serves as the main sampling criterion.
-Meanwhile, the smaller threshold $\tau_2$ is used to decide when to stop the GP update: as more data comes in, the variations of roughness get unnoticeable~\cite{bostanabad2019globally}, whereas the computational cost of fitting the GP rapidly increases as $\sim O(|\mathcal{D}^{(t)}|^3)$ as a consequence of having to invert to convariance matrix $\textbf{R}$.
-We prioritize speed, with a compromise of prediction accuracy.
-Details of the implementation with the other pillars can be found in Section~\ref{The t-METASET Algorithm}.
+Meanwhile, the smaller threshold $\tau_2$ is used to decide when to stop the GP update: as the size of training data accumulates, the variations of roughness parameters get unnoticeable~\cite{bostanabad2019globally}, whereas the computational cost of fitting the GP rapidly increases as $\sim O(|\mathcal{D}^{(t)}|^3)$ due to the inversion of covariance matrix $\boldsymbol{R}$.
+We prioritize speed, at the modest cost of prediction accuracy.
+Detailed implementation with the other pillars can be found in Section~\ref{The t-METASET Algorithm}.
 When reporting the results of t-METASET, we will include the history of the residuals, in addition to that of diversity metrics.